Are you trying to plan your baby registry must haves but find the sheer amount of stuff one little baby needs to be completely overwhelming?

 - The number one best gift you can give a mom is the gift of sleep!
 This program was created by a registered nurse who knows her stuff about teaching babies to sleep without crying it out.

 - Many moms struggle with breastfeeding.
-This book was created by a registered nurse and registered dietitian to help moms learn how to breastfeed and contains quick, healthy recipes to help your body make nutrient dense breastmilk for your baby.
+This book was created by an experienced lactation consultant to help moms learn how to breastfeed as well as overcome breastfeeding challenges.

 - Newborn basics guide

 - This guide is a must for a first time mom!
 Learn everything you need to know about caring for a newborn from a registered labor and delivery nurse.